apache/whimsy/MACOSX.md

 ```

 If you don't see 2.3.1 or later, run `hash -r` and try again.
 If you previously
-installed ruby via brew, you may need to run `brew upgrade ruby` instead.
+installed ruby via brew, you may need to run `brew upgrade ruby` instead;
+if you use rbenv or rvm, make sure they get the expected ruby version.

 Install: